 For 1800 standard years, it was thought the original writings of Surak existed only in fragments culled from the Nets.
 Not long after his death, Surak’s original writings disappeared, presumed destroyed by those, like the te-Vikram warlords, who opposed his appeals for peace and cthia reforms.
 But in the eyes of many Vulcans of the younger generations, Surak grew to become a legend, and his words offered hope in a world ravaged by war.
 When Surak obtained a following on the Nets, his writings were posted as a series of musings and social commentary, much like a blog today.

-Whether the power surge that destroyed the files containing Surak’s works was vandalism or accident, we’ll never know.
-If it was indeed deliberate, the act was carefully concealed in one of the strongest sand-fire storms ever to rock Shi’Kahr.
+Whether the power surge that destroyed the online files containing Surak’s works was vandalism or an accident, we’ll never know.
+If it was deliberate, the act was carefully concealed in one of the strongest sand-fire storms ever to rock Shi’Kahr.
 Redundant backup systems were in place, but even those failed.
-Surak’s words, revered at that time by an estimated 2.53 million Vulcans were lost to the ravaging sands of time.
+Surak’s words, revered at that time by an estimated 2.53 million Vulcans, were lost to the ravaging sands of time.

 The work published during the Time of the Awakening as the Analects of Surak was a treasury of sayings and commentary attributed to him.
 Surak spent most of his time traveling to war-torn areas of Vulcan and suing for peace among the fighting factions.
 He had no time to gather his outpourings into a cohesive volume.
 He left that to his students and followers.